Blue: 19th-20th century

-The early 19th century saw the ancestor of the modern blue business suit, created by Beau Brummel (1776-1840), who set fashion at the London Court.
+The early 19th century saw the ancestor of the modern blue business suit, created by Beau Brummel (1776–1840), who set fashion at the London Court.
 It also saw the invention of blue jeans, a highly popular form of workers's costume, invented in 1853 by Jacob W. Davis who used metal rivets to strengthen blue denim work clothing in the California gold fields.
 The invention was funded by San Francisco entrepreneur Levi Strauss, and spread around the world.

-Recognizing the emotional power of blue, many artists made it the central element of paintings in the 19th and 20th centuries.
+Recognising the emotional power of blue, many artists made it the central element of paintings in the 19th and 20th centuries.
 They included Pablo Picasso, Pavel Kuznetsov and the Blue Rose art group, and Kandinsky and Der Blaue Reiter (The Blue Rider) school.
-Henri Matisse expressed deep emotions with blue:, "A certain blue penetrates your soul."
+Henri Matisse expressed deep emotions with blue, "A certain blue penetrates your soul."
 In the second half of the 20th century, painters of the abstract expressionist movement use blues to inspire ideas and emotions.
-Painter Mark Rothko observed that colour was "only an instrument;" his interest was "in expressing human emotions tragedy, ecstasy, doom, and so on."
+Painter Mark Rothko observed that colour was "only an instrument;" his interest was "in expressing human emotions tragedy, ecstasy, doom, and so on".

 In society and culture

 Uniforms

 In the 17th century.
 The Prince-Elector of Brandenburg, Frederick William I of Prussia, chose Prussian blue as the new colour of Prussian military uniforms, because it was made with Woad, a local crop, rather than Indigo, which was produced by the colonies of Brandenburg's rival, England.
 It was worn by the German army until World War I, with the exception of the soldiers of Bavaria, who wore sky-blue.

 In 1748, the Royal Navy adopted a dark shade of blue for the uniform of officers.
 It was first known as marine blue, now known as navy blue.
-The militia organized by George Washington selected blue and buff, the colours of the British Whig Party.
+The militia organised by George Washington selected blue and buff, the colours of the British Whig Party.
 Blue continued to be the colour of the field uniform of the US Army until 1902, and is still the colour of the dress uniform.

 In the 19th century, police in the United Kingdom, including the Metropolitan Police and the City of London Police also adopted a navy blue uniform.
 Similar traditions were embraced in France and Austria.
 It was also adopted at about the same time for the uniforms of the officers of the New York City Police Department.

+Gender

+Blue is used to represent males.
+Beginning as a trend the mid-19th century and applying primarily to clothing, gendered associations with blue became more widespread from the 1950s.
+The colour became associated with males after World War II.